MartinMalinda/thesis/light.md

 - We also found that when humans are exposed to a light stimulus in the late biological day/early biological night, that stimulus produces a phase delay shift (a shift to a later hour), and light stimuli presented in the late biological night/early biological day produce phase advance shifts (shifts to an earlier hour).

+(Cajochen)

+- Light exerted an acute alerting response as assessed by a reduction in the incidence of slow-eye movements, a reduction of EEG activity in the theta-alpha frequencies (EEG power density within the 5–9 Hz range) as well as a reduction in self-reported sleepiness.
+In accordance with the dose response function for human circadian resetting and melatonin suppression,